ImThisHannah/Takeout-Restaurant/README.md

 # Takeout-Restaurant

-a program that allows customers to place orders with a takeout restaurant, and receive an itemized receipt.
-The core skills you will utilize from your coding experience, specifically Python, will be conditionals, loops, functions, and list comprehension.
+This is a program that allows customers to place orders with a takeout restaurant, and receive an itemized receipt.
+The core skills that are utilize from this coding experience, specifically Python, will be conditionals, loops, functions, and list comprehension.
 Data used in this Challenge will be stored in a dictionary and a list of dictionaries.

 ## User Story